argoproj-labs/argocd-image-updater/docs/basics/update-methods.md

 argocd-image-updater.argoproj.io/write-back-method: git:secret:argocd-image-updater/git-creds
 ```

-If the repository is accessed using HTTPS, the secret must contain two fields:
+If the repository is accessed using HTTPS, the secret must contain either user credentials or GitHub app credentials.

+If the repository is accessed using user credentials, the secret requires two fields
 `username` which holds the Git username, and `password` which holds the user's
 password or a private access token (PAT) with write access to the repository.
 You can generate such a secret using `kubectl`, e.g.: